Itsrummmy/Offuture-TEAM-PROJECT-SQL/README.md

 <!-- Outcomes -->
 ## Outcomes

-* Profit doubled from 2011 to 2014, with Q4 always performing best.
+* Profit and Sales doubled from 2011 to 2014, with Q4 always performing best.
-* This was also reflected in the sales figures.
 * Smaller, more disposable items such as binder covers, highlighters, and ring binders are top-sellers.
 * Conversely, the most profitable products are typically larger, more expensive, and long-lasting items, such as copiers, stoves, and phones.
 * Overall, selling tables has cost the company $64k.